-Dermaplaning is a super effective exfoliating treatment in which a trained aesthetician uses a surgical scalpel to gently scrape off any dead skin cells on the surface of your skin and (along with the peach fuzz on your face).
+Dermaplaning is a super effective exfoliating treatment in which a trained aesthetician uses a surgical scalpel to gently scrape off any dead skin cells on the surface of your skin (along with the peach fuzz on your face).

 Dermaplaning and microdermabrasion are both forms of physical exfoliation, but the methods are very different.
-Microdermabrasion sands and suctions dead skin cells, which also helps to uproot clogged pores around the nose, mouth and chin.
+Microdermabrasion sands and suctions dead skin cells, which also helps to uproot clogged pores around the nose, mouth, and chin.
 Dermaplaning safely scrapes off the top layer of skin, so it is well suited for drier skin types and anyone who wants to get rid of peach fuzz.
-But, keep in mind, both methods are good for almost everyone, it could just boil down to your personal preference.
+But, keep in mind, that both methods are good for almost everyone, it could just boil down to your personal preference.

 Treatment benefits include:

 Safe procedure for removing dead skin cells

 Promotes smoother, supple, and vibrant skin